This Is America Tour: Background

-In September 2018, Glover made two previously unreleased songs, "Algorhythm" and "All Night", exclusively available to fans who bought tickets to his upcoming This Is America Tour.
+In September 2018, Glover made two previously unreleased songs, "Algorhythm" and "All Night", exclusively available to fans who bought tickets to his tour.
 "Algorhythm" was performed at every show on the tour, and was eventually released on his next studio album, 3.15.20.
 "All Night" was exclusively performed at the debut show in Atlanta, and only subsequently performed at Gambino's next PHAROS events.

 During the first show of the tour in Atlanta, Glover confirmed that this is the last Gambino tour ever, telling the audience: "I love you forever for supporting me and coming out for this shit.
 Second, if you're in here, that means you bought a ticket, so you don't need to film this shit.
 Experience this shit.
 This is not a concert.
 This is fucking church.
 If you're not here to celebrate life, if you're not here to enjoy your time here, if you're just here to hear your favorite song, you should go home right now and do that.
 I'm here to have an experience with y'all tonight, ya feel me?"

 On September 23, 2018, Glover reportedly injured his foot during his show in Dallas, leaving the stage early and not performing an encore set.

-On December 17, 2018, the final stop for the This is America Tour, Glover revealed that his father, Donald Glover Sr., passed away.
-He told the audience: "I lost my father a couple weeks ago and I wanted to play him some of the new songs but he didn't want to hear them, because he was like, 'I know they're going to be great.'"
-It was reported that he was holding back tears.
-Glover added, "I'm not saying that to talk about music — I say that to talk about trust.
-That's what love is.
-I hope you guys get to feel that kind of love."